gluster/gluster-kubernetes/docs/design/operator.md

 ## Configurations

 The Gluster operator will be capable of managing a number of configurations of Gluster clusters.
-Gluster's flexibility allows it to run in many typs of environments and the operator will aim to preserve that flexibility as much as possible.
+Gluster's flexibility allows it to run in many types of environments and the operator will aim to preserve that flexibility as much as possible.